Syria dispute boosts risk of US and Russia clash - Journal du Cameroun

 Putin may also feel the need to react in order to protect his leadership of the Russia-Syria-Iran coalition.

-“They’ve got to look tough, like they’re not letting this happen,” Zilberman said, predicting that Russia’s aggressive attitude would continue and that US-Russia ties will only degrade further.
+“They’ve got to look tough, like they’re not letting this happen,” Zilberman said, predicting that Russia’s aggressive attitude would continue and US-Russia ties only degrade further.

-“Certainly for domestic consumption they’ve got to look like they’re not rolling over for Israel, for the United States or for France or whoever else,” he said.
+“Certainly for domestic consumption they’ve got to look like they’re not rolling over for Israel, for the United States or for France or whoever else.”

 But both Washington and Moscow suffer from credibility problems that could increase the chances of escalation.